Protecting Your Rights

-Traffic infractions appear only on your driving record and they disappear after a 3 to 11 years for Virginia Driver’s.
-Most states are members of the National Driver’s License Compact and if your home state is a member of the compact Virginia will notify your state if you are convicted of a traffic offense in Virginia.
+Traffic infractions appear only on your driving record, and they disappear after three to 11 years for Virginia drivers.
+Most states are members of the National Driver’s License Compact, and if your home state is a member of the compact, Virginia will notify your state if you are convicted of a traffic offense in Virginia.
 What is done with that information varies from state to state.
-Typically, a Virginia conviction will appear on your out-of-state record but there will be no points attached.
+Typically, a Virginia conviction will appear on your out-of-state record, but there will be no points attached.
 However, some states, such as Virginia, will assign points against drivers for certain out-of-state traffic convictions.

-If you cannot prepay your ticket online or if you are required to appear in court then you are most likely charged with a criminal offense.
-If you are charged with a criminal offense contact a traffic attorney immediately.
+If you cannot prepay your ticket online or if you are required to appear in court, then you are most likely charged with a criminal offense.
+If you are charged with a criminal offense, contact an attorney immediately.

 Here is a list of common traffic violations that are also criminal charges: